Blackboard: Securing the Online Testing Environment

 Respondus Monitor is a companion program to Respondus LockDown Browser (RLDB) that integrates webcam technology to record the student's exam sessions.
 Together RLDB and Respondus Monitor address the core issues of student identity and cheating, creating an essential layer of security for non-proctored assessments.

-In this workshop you will get tips for setting up online assessments as well as learn how to use Respondus LockDown Browser and Respondus Monitor to secure the online testing environment.
-Attendees should have a basic level of familiarity with creating and administering tests in Blackboard.
+In this workshop you will learn how to use Respondus LockDown Browser and Respondus Monitor to secure the online testing environment as well as best practices for setting the online test options.
+This is a follow-up session to the "Blackboard: Tests and Surveys" workshop.
+Attendees should have attended the previous workshop or have a basic level of familiarity with creating and administering tests in Blackboard.

 - Location: Library, Room 532B

 - Sponsor: Center for the Advancement of Teaching

 Note: This workshop is being presented in a "flipped" format.
 There will be a short video you should watch before attending the workshop.
 A link to the video will be provided once you RSVP.